 1. Some words that define us: Welcoming.
 Affirming.
 Diverse.

 Lots of churches say “All Are Welcome.”
 We live those words.
 The diversity you see in our pews—young and old, white collar and no collar, from practically every state and dozens of countries—is reflected among our clergy, officers and staff.
 When Jesus said, “Come to me, all…” we believe he meant for us to include families of all definitions, immigrants and refugees, same-sex and different-sex couples, the prosperous and the poor.
-We figure that, the more diverse we are, the closer we mirror God’s kingdom.
+We figure that, the more diverse we are, the more we mirror God’s kingdom.

 2. Don’t let the name fool you.
 We’re more faithful than fancy.

 Yes, this church was built during the Gilded Age, when the Vanderbilts lived just down the street.
 But come inside and you’ll find New Yorkers of every stripe, busy doing the ministry we feel called to do—cooking meals for homebound neighbors, providing a refuge for people without housing, teaching children about Jesus, raising our voices in praise.
 Our worship services are traditionally Presbyterian, but we’re not stiff and formal about it.
 Wear whatever you like, and settle in.

 3. We love kids.
 Really.

 Our Family Ministries program enrolls children and parents from the five boroughs, New Jersey, Westchester and Connecticut.
-We start teaching Bible stories to toddlers, and keep nourishing their faith until we send them off to college.
+We start teaching Bible stories to toddlers, and we keep nourishing their faith until we send them off to college.
 All year long, you’ll find our kids singing, serving, studying and helping to lead worship.
 So bring yours along to church.
 There’s no better place to grow up!